Visible Digital Seal

 How can you be sure the information you see – whether presented digitally or on a physical item like paper – is real and hasn’t been faked or altered?
 The Visible Digital Seal (VDS) provides the answer.

-VDS is a powerful technology based on open, international standards, governed by VDSIC.
-Think of it like a high-tech, tamper-proof digital seal that guarantees the authenticity (who it came from) and integrity (that it hasn’t changed) of specific information.
+VDS is a powerful technology based on open international standards, governed by VDSIC.
+Think of it like a tamper-proof digital seal that guarantees the authenticity (who it came from) and integrity (that it hasn’t changed) of specific information.
 This secure digital data is often carried visually using a 2D barcode (like a QR code) printed on documents, but the VDS itself can exist and be verified purely electronically.

 Because the digital signature typically comes from the issuing organization’s secure systems (rather than an individual), it’s often referred to as a ‘seal’ to distinguish it from a personal electronic signature.

-You might encounter VDS securing:
+You might encounter use case of VDS in:

 Origins and Development of VDS

-In response, the French National Agency for Secure Documents (ANTS became “France Titres”) creating the “2D-Doc” solution.
-Today, widely adopted examples include EDF contract certificates.
+In response, the French National Agency for Secure Documents (ANTS became “France Titres”) creating the “2D-Doc” solution.Today, the CEV “2D-DOC” is widely used to secure various certificates, in particular EDF contract certificates.

 How Does VDS Work?